Holy War (board game): Reception

 In the inaugural issue of Ares Magazine, game designer Eric Goldberg questioned the clarity of the rules, saying, "The rules to Holy War are extremely difficult to decipher, and, as the game is interpreted by the designer, only one side may win."
 Goldberg concluded by giving the game a very poor rating of only 2 out of 9.

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman noted that "It apparently began life as a full-sized game, and the transition to the microgame format was not entirely successful.
 This isn't a bad game, but there's too much of it.
 If you drop about one third of the rules, the result is reasonably clean and simple game less dependent on luck than the original."
 Freeman concluded by giving this game an Overall Evaluation of "Fair to Good."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote that the game "evidences sloppy development work, despite a solid design by Lynn Willis ...
+The problem is that the rules are rather obscurely written and difficult to learn completely and quickly; and that changes made by Metagaming from Willis' original design completely unbalance the game."
+Costikyan concluded, "Holy War must by considered an interesting failure."

 In Issue 27 of Simulacrum, Brian Train noted, "the combination of many unit types and the weird board can render play rather confusing.
 Having really only one scenario means that replay value is not very large".

 In Issue 35 of Warning Order, Matt Irsik commented, "The game, while complex for its size, did a good job of portraying 3D strategic movement.
 With a vast array of bizarre units and options, this was once again a game that gave you a lot for your money.
 Not as popular as many of the other games in the series in that it was difficult to play solitaire."
 Irsik concluded, "The game had a novel concept, interesting forces, and the unique movement/combat gave it a great sci-fi feel."